pokalasrilakshmi/AI_LAB/README.md

 ## What this demo does
 - Displays the text "hello" using Python
-- Prints numbers between 1 and 20 by incrementing by 2 using a Python loop
+- Prints numbers between 1 and 20 ,incrementing by 2 using a Python loop
 - Uses basic HTML and CSS for layout

 ## Technologies used